 Ariana was born into our world November 27th 1993 at Washington hospital in Fremont, California.
 Her very pregnant mommy had some dry, disgusting turkey and mashed potatoes from out of a box on Thanksgiving Day and Ariana was just not having it.
 It was like she was yelling, “Get me out of here I’m getting indigestion” and she was in her mother’s arms in only 6 hours from when the labor started.
 Yes, she was a spunky and sometimes petulant child to say the least.
 Her childhood really was glorious and she reveled in it with her older sister, Yasamin.

 In 1998, Ariana met her father’s family for the very first time in Tehran, Iran.
 Her grandfather, three sets of aunts and uncles, cousins and scores of extended family often called a “one thousand member family” poured out their love to our little family of four then five when we returned to Iran in 2000.
 This experience alone made an indelible mark in the future upbringing of both our daughters.

 Six years after her birth, her baby brother Reza joined our family.
 On numerous occasions, she held him in her arms with a sweetness that cannot be adequately described.
 Later, in years she liked to take charge and advise her little brother.
-She did what many sisters would do and Reza would say at the tender age of 4, “You’re not the boss of me.”
+She did what many sisters would do and Reza would say at the tender age of four, “You’re not the boss of me.”

 Because of her father’s business that led us up and down the central coast, Ariana and her sister, Yasi went to many different schools in their formative years; from Fremont, to Santa Barbara, to Carmel River School, Pleasanton middle school then in 2007 she entered Summit Preparatory Charter high school here in Redwood City.
 There she earned her high school diploma in 2011.